Der12kl/Der12kl/DesignChallenges/Codepen/Interactive-Word-Search-Puzzle/README.md

 # Word Search Puzzle

 This is a simple word search puzzle created with HTML and CSS.
-The project was developed as part of the "THIS WEEK'S CHALLENGE: Word Puzzles" challenge on CodePen ([View Project](link_to_your_project)).
+The project was developed as part of the "THIS WEEK'S CHALLENGE: Word Puzzles" challenge on CodePen ([View Project](https://codepen.io/Der12kl/pen/eYwpGYd)).

 ## Project Description

-The Word Search Puzzle is an engaging game challenging users to find specific words within a grid of letters.
-Players locate words from the list provided below the grid, with discovered words highlighted for easy identification.
-The interactive puzzle features intricate design elements and a dynamic, animated background that transitions between colors, enhancing visual appeal and the user experience.
+The Word Search Puzzle is an engaging game that challenges users to find specific words within a grid of letters.
+Players locate words from a list provided below the puzzle grid, with discovered words highlighted for easy identification.
+The interactive puzzle features intricate design elements and a dynamic, animated background that transitions between colors, enhancing visual appeal and user experience.

 ## Features